Scout9Official/scout9-nodejs/README.md

 # Scout9's Pocket Scout API
+Pocket Scout Node.js API for [Scout9](https://pocket-guide.vercel.app/)
 #### ⚠️ *API is not fully released, caution using this API, ping Patrick for questions*

 ___

-Pocket Scout Node.js API for [Scout9](https://pocket-guide.vercel.app/) - mimics you over your personal phone and email for common tasks like scheduling meetings, answering questions, and more.
+## Pocket Scout When Away

+Mimic's your response to repetitive email and phone interactions with programmable conversations and workflows, designed for native customer engagement.

+Interject into conversations whenever.

+Things Pocket Scout can do for while you're asleep 🌙
+- Fulfill Orders
+- Respond to homework questions
+- Politely rejecting dates
+- Answer dynamic questions
+- Schedule meetings
+- Schedule appointments
+- Promotions
+- Customer Support
+- Survey Campaigns
+- Lead Generation
+- Event Registration
+- Event Reminders
+- Event Follow-ups
+- Feedback Collection
+- ...and more!

+All 100% from your voice and personal email or phone number!
+___

 ## Setup